Note: Please see these related intro posts for information about the Times, what we’re doing and why:

 Q: How will the Times generate revenue?
 How will the Times become financially sustainable?

-As we work to get the Times going, we will not initially institute a paywall because we want the Lawrence-Douglas County community to get acquainted with the type of content we plan to offer.
+As we worked to get the Times going, we did not initially institute a paywall because we wanted the Lawrence-Douglas County community to get acquainted with the type of content we plan to offer.

-We also want to be clear: The Lawrence Times won’t be free to everyone forever.
-However, we believe the Lawrence community supports and values equity and true journalism.
-That is why we are working to establish a model that will allow those who are able to pay a little more and “donate” a subscription for a pool of community members who can’t pay, but who read and value local news.
-So we’d consider it more of a “pay gate” than a paywall.
+W believe the Lawrence community supports and values equity and true journalism.
+That is why we have established a model that will allow those who are able to pay a little more and to support access for community members who can’t pay, but who read and value local news.

 The best way for the general public to help us keep The Lawrence Times around for years to come will be by buying a subscription.
-Sadly, reliable news isn’t free to produce, and as much as we would love to keep our content open to all, we also need to be able to pay our own bills and put food on our tables.
+Reliable news isn’t free to produce.
+We are your neighbors, and we have to be able to pay our bills and feed our families.
 We’re struggling to get by just like many of you reading this, and our livelihoods depend on the Times succeeding.

 On the bright side, we have relatively very little overhead right now, and we’re making use of many resources we can access cheap or free.
 We have no investors to pay back, and we have no corporate owners trying to make a profit off of us and our community.

-News outlets in 2021 — especially a tiny startup like the Times — require multiple revenue streams to stay afloat.
-We hope to rely on an affordable subscription model, community advertising revenue, and the successful application to journalism grant programs to make the Times a news outlet that’s set up for financial stability for the long haul.
+Although our subscriptions are voluntary, we’re not a nonprofit.
+News outlets today — especially a tiny startup like the Times — require multiple revenue streams to stay afloat.
+We hope to rely on subscriptions, community advertising revenue, and the successful application to journalism grant programs to make the Times a news outlet that’s set up for financial stability for the long haul.

 Q: Will the Times attempt to present all sides of a story, or will it lean a certain way, politically?